amsuredev/pizza/README.md

 # pizza
-Backend application, that allow voting for best pizza
+Backend part of a web application in python, which will allow voting for the best pizza.
+The Application track the amount of toppings on each pizza.
+Voting is available via REST API.